sezzle/sezzle-merchant-resources/Widgets/Local Config.md

 `alignment` overrides the inherited alignment applied to the widget.
 It accepts `'left'`, `'center'`, and `'right'`.

-`alignmentSwitchMinWidth` determines the smallest screen width at which to apply `alignment` instead of `alignmentSwitchType`.
+`alignmentSwitchMinWidth` determines the smallest screen width (assuming px) at which to apply `alignment` instead of `alignmentSwitchType`.
 For example, if `alignment: 'left', alignmentSwitchMinWidth: 768, alignmentSwitchType: 'center'` is applied, the widget will align left for screen widths >= 768 or more, and will align center for screen widths < 768.

 `alignmentSwitchType` sets the widget alignment for smaller devices, if different from larger devices.
 It accepts `'left'`, `'center'`, and `'right'`.

 `maxWidth` overrides the maximum width of the widget.
-The value defaults to `400` and can be decreased to force line breaks or increased if customizations such as the fontSize or altVersionTemplate are causing the widget to break into multiple lines.
+The value defaults to `400`, assuming px, and can be decreased to force line breaks or increased if customizations such as the fontSize or altVersionTemplate are causing the widget to break into multiple lines.

-`marginTop`, `marginBottom`, `marginLeft`, and `marginRight` controls the proximity of the widget to other elements on the page.
+`marginTop`, `marginBottom`, `marginLeft`, and `marginRight` controls the proximity of the widget in px to other elements on the page.
 Each value can be increased to move the widget away from another element, or it can be decreased to allow the widget to overflow beyond the area of its parent element.

 `logoSize` scales the logo image to respond to a change in font size, to override local style being applied in error, or to otherwise adjust the logo size.
 The format is such that a value of `1.0` is equivalent to 100%.